grusite/frontend-wallaclone/README.md

 - Reset password
 - Logout

+\*Once authenticated, all the API calls will have the <b>Authentication header</b> setted with the token "Authentication: Bearer <token>"

 Also, all the routes are protected but the links above (it redirects you to login if not authenticated).
 Also, if authenticated all routes from above redirects you to home.

-Once authenticated, the user would be able to see all his published advertisements, search adverts by some filters, get the detail of each advert, edit an advert and even create one.
-Also can see their prifle and log out.
+Once logged in, the user would be able to see all his published advertisements, search adverts by some filters, get the detail of each advert, edit an advert and even create one.
+Also can see their profle and also can log out.

+\*The application is configured to use <b>i18</b> so all text are being traduced in the moment (using HOCs).
+As I only want english I did't create a language selector, but it's ready to do it.

 ### Next features